Need to talk? Call 1800 882 436.

 Parenting styles

-The way you parent your children can have a major and enduring impact on the type of adult they become.
-Parents work in different ways.
-Most parents use a mix of parenting styles, but most tend to lean towards one style.
+The way you parent your children can have a major impact on the type of adult they become.
+Parents might use a mix of parenting styles, but most tend to lean towards one style.
 Each style of parenting may lead to different outcomes for children.

 Factors influencing parenting styles